5jt/Cider/docs/docs/index.md

 The two most important commands of Cider's user commands are `CreateProject` and `OpenProject`.

-I> Note that in this document names stemming from the Cider configuration file are shown `like this`.
+**NB** Note that in this document names stemming from the Cider configuration file are shown `like this`.

 Note that a Cider project may or may not contain a single Tatin package.
 It is **_not_** designed to keep multiple packages.
 Of course, a project can have multiple Tatin packages as dependencies, that is a different matter.

-A> ### Additional features
+> ### Additional features
-A>
+>
-A> Cider offers more than is outlined here as "the solution", but you need to configure these extra features.
+> Cider offers more than is outlined here as "the solution", but you need to configure these extra features.
 See [Global configuration](#) for details.

 ### Requirements